-PRS for Music announces new membership of the Association for Electronic Music
+PRS for Music joins the Association for Electronic Music (AFEM)

 PRS for Music, the organisation that represents the likes of Maya Jane Coles, Jonas Blue, Nina Kraviz, Calvin Harris and Becky Hill, as well as over 145,500 music creators across the UK, continues its commitment to electronic music by becoming one of only four collective management organisations (CMOs) to join the Association for Electronic Music (AFEM).